113 First Job

 To 'visualize' something is to imagine it and see it inside your head.
 Notice the following:

-- I know the area that you are talking about, but I can't visualize
+- I know the area that you are talking about, but I can't visualize the exact store.

 - I am trying to visualize my life twenty years from now.